 RESPONSE: Human are distinct from animals in value, because we bear the image of God (Gen. 1:27; Jas.
-3:9) and because God died for us (1 Jn.
+3:9) and because Jesus died for every single human being (1 Jn.
 2:2; Gal.
 2:20).
 In order to understand this passage, we need to remember Solomon’s reason for writing this book.
 He was trying to outline the meaning of life and human existence apart from God (see “Introduction to Ecclesiastes”).
 This is why Solomon’s statements are so difficult to interpret at first glance.
 In this section, Solomon is stating that human beings are no different from animals apart from God.
 If naturalism is true, then humans are just a bag of chemicals and juices that are doomed to die like all the rest of the animal kingdom.

 However, at the end of this book, Solomon concludes, “For man goes to his eternal home while mourners go about in the street” (Eccl.
 12:5).
 He writes, “The dust will return to the earth as it was, and the spirit will return to God who gave it” (Eccl.
 12:7).
 Solomon warns of a future judgment for people as well (Eccl.
 11:9).
 But at this point in the book, Solomon is challenging those who are living apart from God to reconsider their meaning and purpose in life.